 The Tanforan Assembly Center was opened on April 28, 1942.
 Until October 1942, housed 8,000 men, women, and children of Japanese ancestry, most of the citizens, evicted from their homes and imprisoned during World War II in the San Francisco Bay Area.
 Tanforan served as a temporary detention center for Japanese Americans until they were shipped to more permanent concentration camps, the majority being sent to Topaz in Utah.
-This was done without charges being filed and without the due process guaranteed under the U.S. Constitution.
+This was done without filed charges and due process guaranteed under the U.S. Constitution.

 Topaz War Relocation Center

 The Central Utah Relocation Center (Topaz) Site, also referred to as the Topaz Relocation Center or Topaz, was located in west-central Utah, just north of the town of Delta and 140 miles southwest of Salt Lake City.
 Topaz was one of 10 relocation centers constructed in the United States during World War II to detain Japanese Americans and people of Japanese descent.
 More than 11,000 people passed through the center, and, at its peak, it housed over 8,000 internees.
 Today, the Central Utah Relocation Center (Topaz) Site consists of two monuments, building foundations, roads, gravel walkways, agricultural buildings, portions of the perimeter fence, and landscaping.
 They called Topaz after a nearby mountain.
 Japanese-American Concentration Camp